atefm/sql-chatbot/README.md

 1. The execution of the query has been intentionally left out as there are quite a few checks need to be performed before the query can be executed on the actual DB.
 2. Better input/output handling.
 3. Handling of maximum tokens limitation with OpenAI especially when dealing with multiple tables.
-4. Ensure deterministic output with smaller with multiple but smaller prompts and validation thereof.
+4. Ensure deterministic output with multiple but smaller prompts and validation thereof.